 Between 1984-91, the number of tour ship visits each season at Palmer Station increased from 4 (340 visitors) to 12 (1300 visitors), and has remained around this level since.
 However, the number of visitors has increased substantially, with an average of ~6500 visiting annually between 2003-16, of which an average of ~2000 tourists per year landed.
 Ship visits are arranged prior to the start of the season.
-Tourists typically visit Palmer Station, make short small-boat cruises around nearshore islands, and an annual average of ~500 tourists landed at the Visitor Zone on Torgersen Island between 2003-16 (Map 5).
+Tourists typically visit Palmer Station, make short small-boat cruises around nearshore islands, and in the past an annual average of ~500 tourists landed at the former Visitor Zone on Torgersen Island between 2003-16 (Map 5).
 Since the mid-2000s kayaking has become popular in Arthur Harbor, with an average of ~50 visitors per season undertaking this activity.
 Yachts also visit Palmer Station and the surrounding area, with 17 vessels visiting during the 2007/08 season.

-Torgersen Island was divided into a Restricted Zone (researchers only) and Visitor Zone (tourist and station personnel visitors plus researchers) to enable comparisons of Adélie penguin population trends between the two sides of the island (Map 8).
+Torgersen Island was previously divided into a Restricted Zone (researchers only) and Visitor Zone (tourist and station personnel visitors plus researchers) to enable comparisons of Adélie penguin population trends between the two sides of the island (Map 8).
 Studies suggested that the impacts of visits by tourists, station personnel, and scientists on breeding performance have been small compared to longer-term climate-related forcing factors (Fraser & Patterson 1997, Emslie et al. 1998, Patterson 2001).
-However, in recent years the number of breeding Adélie penguins within the Visitor Zone has decreased more rapidly than within the Restricted Zone.
-While the causes and mechanisms of this trend are complex and cannot necessarily be attributed to visitor impacts, the breeding groups are now so small that it was decided to close the Visitor Zone during the main breeding period of early-October to mid-January as a precautionary measure (Fraser pers. comm.
-2019).
+However, in recent years the number of breeding Adélie penguins within the Visitor Zone decreased more rapidly than within the Restricted Zone.
+While the causes and mechanisms of this trend are complex and cannot necessarily be attributed to visitor impacts, the breeding groups are now so small that it was decided to close the Visitor Zone and the whole island is now designated a Restricted Zone (Cimino and Fraser pers. comms.
+2021 / 2022).